Understanding Nervous System Shutdown Through the Lens of Immigrant and Refugee Stories

 What once protected our families in the face of upheaval may now live in our bodies as burnout, over-responsibility, or guilt when we try to care for ourselves.

-Pathways Back From Shutdown
+Pathways Back to Ourselves

 Shutdown is not permanent.
 With gentleness and support, the nervous system can slowly begin to thaw and return to balance.
 Healing starts with noticing, without judgment, that your body is trying to protect you.